dwmkerr/microservices-playground/README.md

 # ☁️🐳 microservices-playground

+(Note: I'm currently merging multiple projects into this one, it might be a bit messy for a while, please be patient while I consolidate!
+Note what you'd like to see in the issues).

 This project lets you spin up microservice platforms on the cloud in seconds.
 You can use it to evaluate the differences between different platforms.

 The software is a simple messaging platform built with microservices.
 Perfect for testing out microservice technology like Kubernetes, Helm, Istio, etc.